pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 # OpenBiodiv RDF Guide

-This is the Open Biodiversity Knowledge Management System (OBKMS) RDF Guide.
+This is the Open Biodiversity Knowledge Management System (OpenBiodiv, formerly known as OBKMS) RDF Guide.
 In the rest of this document this discussed knowledge management system will also be referred to as OpenBiodiv.
 The guide is intended to explain to human users and define for computers the data model of OpenBiodiv and aid users in